 Mine production: 3,800 MT

-Madagascar’s cobalt production remained the same from 2016 to 2017.
-According to MBendi Information Services, the Ambatovy nickel-cobalt mine is the largest and most advanced mineral project in the country.
+Madagascar’s cobalt production remained the same from 2017 to 2018.
+The Ambatovy nickel-cobalt mine is the largest and most advanced mineral project in the country.
 It is located about 80 kilometers east of Antananarivo.

 8. Papua New Guinea